mohamed085/spring-boot-microservices-eazy-bank/README.md

-# Easy Bank Project
+# Eazy Bank Project

-Easy Bank is a modern financial application designed to demonstrate the implementation of microservices architecture using Java, Spring Boot, Spring Cloud, and various other cloud-native technologies.
+Eazy Bank is a modern financial application designed to demonstrate the implementation of microservices architecture using Java, Spring Boot, Spring Cloud, and various other cloud-native technologies.
 It consists of several services such as loan-service, card-service, account-service, and infrastructure components like config-server and gateway, orchestrated using Kubernetes and Helm.

 ## Features